-What does The Tain mean?
+What do you think The Tain means?

 The Decemberists: The Tain Meaning